orsonteodoro/gcf2/README.md

 Steps 10-12 is in testing.
 DO NOT USE.

 Step 4 is to make a unCFIed backup of the @system set in /bak before breaking it.
-If a breakage is encountered, you can restore parts from this /bak image.
+If breakage is encountered, you can restore parts from this /bak image.
 This step can be skipped if your planning to skip CFIed @system.
+You may also use an unpacked stage3 tarball or copied image of / instead of emerging @system again.
+CFI will tell you the library or program that caused the CFI violation, all you need to do is replace that exe or lib from /bak.

 Reasons of CFIing @system later on is so that Clang/LLVM is in @world and to not disrupt the bootstrapping process.